saradbowman/centerforopenscience.org/TERMS_OF_USE.md

 **Embargoed.** Content marked as “Embargoed” may be viewed through the OSF or Public API only by the Administrator(s), a Contributing User of that Project or Component, anyone with a view-only link created by an administrator, or any designated Proxy, until the Embargo date has passed, at which time the content will be made Public automatically.

+**Limited Access.** Content marked as "Limited Access" may be viewed through our Websites and Services by the Project Administrator, a Proxy, a Contributing User, an Active or Passive User, and a Trusted Party, subject to the restrictions imposed by the Administrator.

 **Under Review.** Content submitted to services using OSF Reviews may be “Private,” yet available to designated Reviewers of the service for viewing and accepting or rejecting.

 ### 7. YOUR REPRESENTATIONS AND WARRANTIES